zachcp/molstar/NEXT_SESSION_QUICKSTART.md

 **Look for:**
 1. Files with 1-3 errors (easier to verify)
 2. Simple params with only `PD.Numeric`, `PD.Boolean`, `PD.Select`
-3. No spread operators, no `PD.Group`, no typeof patterns
+3. No spread operators, no `PD.Group`, no `PD.Interval`, no typeof patterns
+4. ⚠️ **CRITICAL**: Test immediately after each fix - some params break inference

 **Workflow:**
 ```bash